 Have also gathered and disseminated information on Russian space-based remote sensing assets, capabilities, and instruments for U.S. program managers to support RAMOS project planning.

 A complete bibliography of RAMOS-related work can be found here

 Responsible for the development of optical data reduction and processing software as well as a key contributor in the system design, experiment planning and operation of the portable SAM (Solar Aureole Measurement) designed to measure cloud and atmospheric aerosol properties by observing the Sun.
-Was lead scientist for several field measurement campaigns employing SAM and other instruments responsible for experiment design, managing teams in the field, analysis of data and preparation of reports.
+Was Project Manager and lead scientist for several field measurement campaigns employing SAM and other instruments responsible for experiment design, managing teams in the field, analysis of data and preparation of reports.

 A complete bibliography of SAM-related work can be found here